valerimirzoyan/valerimirzoyan/README.md

 # 💫 About Me:
+I am highly motivated and eager to learn.<br> My passion for design and technology is evident in my academic projects and personal endeavors.<br> I am proficient in various design software and programming languages,<br> and I am eager to contribute my skills and enthusiasm to a dynamic and challenging work environment.

 🔭 I’m currently working on my startup project<br>🤝 I’m looking for help with desktop and mobile developers<br>🌱 I’m currently learning C# and C++